UNCG-Github/Github/Teams/README.md

 Organization owners can set up teams that are managed directly inside of Github, or optionally the team can be kept in sync with a UNCG Azure AD group.

-Administrators have already set up the [sync process](https://docs.github.com/en/organizations/managing-saml-single-sign-on-for-your-organization/managing-team-synchronization-for-your-organization), meaning for exsiting groups it's just a simple process of selecting it from a drop-down menu inside your Team Settings.
+Administrators have already set up the [sync process](https://docs.github.com/en/organizations/managing-saml-single-sign-on-for-your-organization/managing-team-synchronization-for-your-organization), meaning for existing groups it's just a simple process of selecting it from a drop-down menu inside your Team Settings.
+When people are added/removed via the sync process, automated emails are sent.
+Examples are included in this folder for reference.

 ## CONNECTING TO AN EXISTING UNCG AZURE AD GROUP